Richard is a partner and Head of Burnetts’ Property team.

 "Sets very high standards and is passionate about his work and his team."
 Chambers and Partners 2015

-Richard Miller is Head of Property within Burnetts overseeing the Agribusiness, Banking, Commercial Property and Residential Conveyancing teams.
+Richard Miller is a partner and Head of Property within Burnetts overseeing the Agribusiness, Banking, Commercial Property and Residential Conveyancing teams.

 Richard read law at the University of Newcastle before joining Burnetts in 2005.
 He became the firm’s youngest ever salaried Partner in 2011 at the age of 26 and in 2014, he was established as an Equity Partner.

 A former pupil of Nelson Thomlinson School in Wigton, Richard is from a long established Cumbrian farming background.
 He is a member of the Agricultural Law Society, Cumbria Society and sits on the Council of the Cumberland Agricultural Society.

 In the past, Richard has advised farmers and agricultural-based entities on all matters relevant to their businesses including; the sale and purchase of agricultural/commercial property, tenancy issues, farm partnership/business structure matters, banking/finance, third party rights/wayleaves, land registration and basic payments scheme/Environmental Scheme work.

 He is a key adviser to clients on a variety of renewable energy projects including wind/solar schemes, anaerobic digestion plants, hydro-electric installations and battery storage facilities.

 Richard has extensive experience of advising lenders securing facilities in support of ongoing and expanding businesses.
 He has also led the firm’s successful appointment to legal panels for national lenders and is responsible for maintaining pro-active working relationships with managers and directors within these institutions.